 At the conclusion of you visit, you will re-join your coach for the return to Belfast Port and your awaiting ship.

 Please note: This tour includes approximately 2 hours of walking and 20 stairs inside the home.
 The upper floors of the home are inaccessible to wheelchairs and therefore, the tour may not be suitable for wheelchair guests.
 Those guests with mobility concerns are cautioned to evaluate their personal level of stamina and ability.
 Weather appropriate clothing and flat, comfortable walking shoes are suggested.
 Guests should be prepared for the possibility of rain.
+Due to renovation works taking place, some rooms at Mount Stewart house will be unavailable to visit.
 The order of sites visited may vary.